-- 1. What is special, distinctive, unique, or impressive about you or your life story? - 2.
-How did you learn about the field?
-What stimulated your interest in this field? - 3.
-What characteristics and skills do you possess that enhance your prospects for success?
+- What is special, distinctive, unique, or impressive about you or your life story? - How did you learn about the field?
+What stimulated your interest in this field? - What characteristics and skills do you possess that enhance your prospects for success? - Have you overcome any unusual obstacles or hardships? - Are there any gaps in your academic record that you want to explain?